skrcode/jaipilot-cli/README.md

 **JAIPilot CLI is a code safety harness for AI-assisted Java delivery.**

-As more production code is written with tools like Cursor and Claude Code, the cost of shipping unverified changes rises fast.
-JAIPilot helps Java teams protect existing behavior, generate missing JUnit coverage for changed classes, and move toward release decisions with more confidence.

-JAIPilot is built for teams that want more than ad hoc test generation.
-It is designed to fit into a Java testing workflow where coverage matters, existing behavior must be preserved, and new code needs a reliable verification layer before it reaches production.
+JAIPilot helps Java teams generate or repair JUnit tests when code changes put coverage and release confidence at risk.
+It is designed for Maven-based Java projects that use JaCoCo to verify coverage and need a reliable way to protect existing behavior as more code is produced by AI tools like Cursor and Claude Code.

+## What JAIPilot Does

+- Generates JUnit tests for changed Java classes
+- Repairs broken or outdated test classes
+- Helps restore coverage after code changes
+- Protects existing behavior with stronger test coverage
+- Fits into terminal, CI, and agent-driven workflows

 ## Why Enterprise Teams Use JAIPilot

-- **Coverage maximization, not one-off test generation.** JAIPilot is built for workflows where teams need to push classes toward coverage requirements instead of just asking an LLM to "write some tests."
+- **Coverage repair, not one-off test generation.** JAIPilot is built for workflows where teams need to recover coverage regressions and meet coverage requirements instead of just asking an LLM to "write some tests."
 - **A safety harness for AI-generated code.** When Cursor or Claude Code accelerates implementation, JAIPilot adds a disciplined test layer that helps catch regressions before deployment.
 - **Protection for existing code.** New feature work should not silently weaken tested behavior.
 JAIPilot helps generate or repair tests so existing code paths stay protected as the codebase evolves.
 - **Deploy with confidence.** JAIPilot is intended to sit alongside Maven, JUnit, and JaCoCo so teams can use coverage as a concrete release signal instead of relying on intuition.